-The mean, median and mode are typical summary measures, each representing some focal tendency in random data.
-Even so the focus of each of the measures is different; they usually are packaged together as measures of central tendency.
-Among these three measures, the mode is granted the least amount of attention and it is frequently misinterpreted in many introductory textbooks on statistics.
-Also its centrality is questionable in some situations.
+Descripting Statistics provides methodology and tools for user-friendly presentation of random data.
+Among the summary measures that describe focal tendencies in random data, the mode is given the least amount of attention and it is frequently misinterpreted in many introductory textbooks on statistics.
 The purpose of the paper is to provide a formal definition of the mode and to show appropriate interpretation of this measure with respect to different random data types: qualitative and quantitative (discrete and continuous).
 Several cases are presented to exemplify this purpose.
-Detail data processing steps are shown in Google spreadsheets.
+Instructional guidelines for implementing the cases, using Google Spreadsheet are provided.